As Far as the East from the West

 When the Anglican Church broke from the Roman Catholic Church, there were many factors at play, not least of which was Henry VIII's adultery and debauchery.
 The theologians around him were heavily influenced by Luther and Calvin, and dreamt of creating a Protestant State Religion to rival the political power of Roman Catholicism.
 For a few generations this vision held sway, but by the time of King James, it had become clear that theologically, politically and morally, such an argument could not be sincerely made.
 The Church of England had to return to the local, catholic, apostolic and conciliar model of the Early Church and the Eastern Orthodox practice.
 This is where we had the Caroline Divines, the Scottish Non-Jurors and the Oxford Movement, all focused on restoring the Church of England to the historically orthodox practices of liturgy, doctrine and governance.
 This was a vision of restoration, not reformation.

 Thankfully, the Anglican Church had maintained bishops, which was the ancient practice of the Early Church, so a case could be made that if they returned to apostolic teaching, abandoning Calvinism and Lutheran dogma, that they could be considered a part of the Catholic Church.
-This question of doctrine and order is why our church, the Missionary Diocese of East and Southeast Asia, initially received its ordinal lineage from both Anglican and Old Catholic sources - since the Anglican source has been muddied with Protestant rebellion against doctrines and canons of the Ancient Church, and can be seen as losing sacramental validity.
+This question of doctrine and order is why our church, the Ancient Church of the West, initially received its ordinal lineage from Polish National Catholic sources - since the Anglican source has been muddied with Protestant rebellion against doctrines and canons of the Ancient Church, and can be seen as losing sacramental validity.
 Old Catholic (Utrecht and Polish National Catholic Church) orders are recognized as "valid" (meaning fully compliant with the apostolic forms and practice) by Anglicans and Roman Catholics and welcomed as closer to Apostolic practice by the Eastern Orthodox, but we are not submitted to the pope or to the councils that the pope held, once there was a schism with the East.
-As of October, 2020, our clergy have been re-ordained and re-consecrated within the Orthodox Archdiocese of America, thus coming into Orthodox orders that were received from the historical Ukrainian Orthodox Church and the Alexandrian Patriarchate, and abandoning our claims to validity through the compromised Anglican sources.

-The Anglican Vicariate returned to the Seven Ecumenical Councils of the unbroken Church of both East and West as our rule for Church life, we maintain local episcopacies in conformity to the practice of the Early Church, and we are not under a national authority or a universal bishop (Pope).
+The Ancient Church of the West returned to the Seven Ecumenical Councils of the unbroken Church of both East and West as our rule for Church life, we maintain local episcopacies in conformity to the practice of the Early Church, and we are not under a national authority or a universal bishop (Pope).
 Theologically, we are identical to the rest of the Eastern Orthodox world.
 Liturgically, we look much like the Traditional Latin Mass, keeping the ancient western expression of worship as expressed through the Liturgy of St. Tikhon.
 While the ROCOR proclaims to allow this usage, it is actually our bishops who are some of the best examples of its practice.

 Ultimately, our faith must be in Christ, we must strive to obey Him by submitting, generation by generation, to the Church that He founded and heads, and that has been bequeathed to us through the laying on of hands for the reception of the Holy Spirit by faithful bishops.
 It is not complicated.
 It does not require a profound grasp of history or a lot of reading.
 It does not require canonical submission to another local catholic church or an Eastern Hierarchy.
 The Scriptures, historical doctrine, unbroken apostolic succession and a liturgy of worship, so that the congregation can work, fast, pray and commune with one another is all that is needed.
 These are treasures that have been passed down to us by the saints and martyrs of old, and that still have the power to transform and energize our spiritual life today.
 They are ever ancient and ever new, filled with the presence of the Holy Spirit in our praise and the Real Presence of Christ in our Eucharist.